yanghuafang/map-pose-former/docs/DATASET.md

 - **The answer is exact**, with no localization pipeline between label and truth.
-- **The evidence is controllable.** Turning poles off is one config line, and so are the dashes and the detector's confidence.
+- **The evidence is controllable.** Turning poles off is one config line, and so are the dashes, the history, and the detector's confidence.
 - **Splits cannot leak**: disjoint seed ranges, so no two splits share a road.

 Stage 1 is nuScenes, with real detections — see [ROADMAP.md](ROADMAP.md).